Skip to content

 Activity Overview

-This activity looks at the purpose and impact of the Nuremberg Laws.
-Students will read a brief historical overview and analyze the 1935 laws and supplemental laws to gain an understanding of the laws’ role in discrimination and indoctrination of the Germany people.
+This activity examines the purpose and impact of the Nuremberg Laws.
+Students will read brief historical overviews and analyze the laws to gain an understanding of the role of these laws in discrimination and indoctrination of the German people.
 This will include an examination of Mischlings in Nazi Germany.
 Students will complete an activity in which they illustrate some of these laws, using the Bavarian Quarter Memorial in Berlin as a model.

 Grade Level